METS-Programme/UgandaEMRMobile/README.md

 ## 👥 Maintained by

-> Ministry of Health - Uganda
+> METS Program - Uganda
-> In partnership with open-source contributors, HISP Uganda, and implementation partners of UgandaEMR.